-Evernote is your corporate memory.
+Evernote is your corporate memory or your second brain.

-Basically it’s a filing system of folders (called notebooks in Evernote) with notes inside them; and each note can have multiple tags that they can be searched under.
+Basically, it’s a filing system of folders (called notebooks in Evernote) with notes inside them; and each note can have multiple tags that they can be searched under.

-But … you don’t need a filing cabinet and filing clerk to organise everything; you don’t have a DRIVE x where all files are but no-one can find them; and you don’t have 17 versions of the same docs with different file names.
+But … you don’t need a filing cabinet and filing clerk to organise everything; you don’t have a DRIVE x where all files are but no-one can find them, and you don’t have 17 versions of the same docs with different file names.

 And it’s all available to anyone (with the correct access credentials) to access anytime, anywhere with any laptop/computer, smart phone or tablet.

-And you can store audio, video, webpages, images, google docs, pdf’s, word docs hand written notes – anything that can be stored electronically.
+And you can store audio, video, web pages, images, google docs, pdf’s, word docs handwritten notes – anything that can be stored electronically.

-For instance I have a Windows laptop, android phone and tablet, my partner, Cate, has the same except mac, and my daughter, Zoe the same but windows – we have various notebooks – some we all share and others just Cate and I share.
+For instance, I have a Windows laptop, android phone and tablet, my partner, Cate, has the same except mac, and my daughter, Zoe the same but windows – we have various notebooks – some we all share and others just Cate and I share.

 But we can all read them on any of our devices, anywhere.
 Cate is in Canberra at the moment with her new grandson, and she had to go to the bank today to discuss a loan she has –she needed some paperwork to show them – she had all the data she needed on her iPhone in Evernote.